flifloo/BotBDE/README.md

-# BotBDE
+# Administrator
-A discord bot for my BDE server
+A discord bot for server administration